davibc90/cloudwalk_agents_swarm_challenge/README.md

 ## Project Overview

-This repository implements an **Agent Swarm**—a coordinated set of AI agents that collaborate to process incoming user messages and fulfill a variety of tasks:
+This repository implements an **Agents Swarm**—a coordinated set of AI agents that collaborate to process incoming user messages and fulfill a variety of tasks:

 1. **Supervisor (Router) Agent**
    - Entry point for all messages; routes requests to the appropriate agent or finish the agents work